Aegis Authenticator review — open-source 2FA for Android

 What Aegis does better than alternatives

-Encrypted backup: Aegis stores your 2FA tokens encrypted in a local file.
-You choose the backup password yourself.
-If your phone breaks, import the backup on a new device and immediately have access to all codes.
-Google Authenticator didn’t offer this for a long time and has improved, but still requires a Google account.
+Encrypted backup: Aegis can export your vault encrypted and also supports automatic backups to a location you choose.
+You pick the vault password yourself.
+If your phone breaks, import the backup on a new device and immediately regain access to your codes.
+Google Authenticator has improved, but remains much more tied to a Google account.

 No cloud connection: Aegis synchronises nothing automatically to a cloud.
 You manage the backup.
 Advantage: no risk of account lockout at a third party.
 Disadvantage: you are responsible for keeping the backup.